 Funding administrative data research through ADR UK

-The Strategic Hub manages a dedicated fund for commissioning projects using administrative data in-line with ADR UK’s research themes, working with the Research Commissioning Board (RCB) to do this.
+The Strategic Hub manages a dedicated fund for commissioning projects using administrative data in-line with ADR UK’s research themes.
 The fund includes:

 - The Research Ready Data Fund (RRD Fund), dedicated to enabling the creation of novel high quality, long-term linked administrative data research resources, and;